Are radiator valves universal?

 Fortunately, valve sizing in the vast majority of homes in the UK is pretty easy.
 Valve size refers to the width of the connections and the UK standard are 15mm radiator valves.
 The standard size of copper pipes in UK homes is also 15mm.

-However, there are sometimes exceptions to the 15mm rule and below we offer a guide to all the radiator valves sizes that are available.
+However, for radiator valves, there are sometimes exceptions to the 15mm rule and below we offer a guide to all the radiator valves sizes that are available.
+If you're after a specific style, be sure to look through our full selection.

 Possible valve sizes